SSWConsulting/SSW.Rules.Content/rules/add-useful-and-concise-figure-captions/rule.md

 \[Description...\]
 :::
 ::: bad
-Figure: Caption not bolded can be mixed up with regular content
+Figure: Bad example - Caption not bolded can be mixed up with regular content
 :::

 ::: greybox